Lithuanian National Museum of Art: History

 The institution's origins can be traced to the early 20th century.
 The Museum started to develop as a public institution with a resurgence of cultural interest following the end of the ban on the Lithuanian language that was imposed by the Russian Empire.
 A number of art exhibitions at that time donated works to the Lithuanian Art Society, which began to make plans for a permanent facility.
 The activity was interrupted by World War I.

 During the postwar era, the plans were restarted.
 In 1933, the Vilnius Magistracy, an administrative division of the Polish government that controlled Vilnius at the time, decided to establish Vilnius City Museum.
 Works of art were collected and stored in various buildings, but were not accessible to visitors.
 In April 1941, its first exhibitions were held; it was known at the time as the Vilnius State Art Museum.
 From 1966 the Museum was called Lithuanian Art Museum; in January 1997, the new government of Lithuania granted the Museum its current status as a national museum.
 As of 2020 the official title of the Museum continues to be Lithuanian National Museum of Art.

 Branches

 The Museum exhibits and exhibitions take place in 9 venues located in Vilnius and coastal region of Lithuania: Vilnius Picture Gallery, National Gallery of Art, Clock and Watch Museum, Radvila Palace Museum of Art, Vytautas Kasiulis Museum of Art, Pranas Domšaitis Gallery, Museum of Applied Arts and Design, Palanga Amber Museum, and Pamarys Gallery.

-The Museum is visited by around 350 thousand visitors yearly.
+The Museum is visited by around 350 thousand visitors annually.